Chemistry and Chemical Biology at UCSF

 Why train in chemistry and chemical biology at UCSF?

 UCSF, with its extraordinarily interactive research culture and unique mix of basic science and clinical research faculties, is a perfect environment in which to carry out research at the interface of chemistry and biology.
 Located within a major medical campus, the Chemistry and Chemical Biology Graduate Program faculty is poised to apply chemical approaches to important problems in human health, ranging from AIDS and metastatic cancer to atherosclerosis and neurological degeneration.
-The program is set within a university whose basic science PhD graduate programs, including the Chemistry and Chemical Biology program, rank among the best in the U.S. according to a September 28, 2010 report by the National Research Council.

 Our faculty holds among the highest honors in science.
 For example, they are members of the National Academy of Sciences, Searle Scholars, and Hans Neurath Award winners.